 We are a clinical-stage biopharmaceutical company with a limited operating history.
-We have incurred net losses in each year since our inception in April 2010, including net losses of \$21.4 million and \$13.6 million for the three months ended March 31, 2015 and 2014, respectively.
+We have incurred net losses in each year since our inception in April 2010, including net losses of \$29.8 million and \$13.6 million for the three months ended June 30, 2015 and 2014, and net losses of \$51.2 million and \$27.2 million for the six months ended June 30, 2015 and 2014, respectively.

 We have devoted substantially all of our financial resources to identifying, acquiring, and developing our product candidates, including conducting clinical studies, developing manufacturing processes, manufacturing product candidates for clinical studies, and providing general and administrative support for these operations.
 To date, we have financed our operations primarily through the sale of equity securities.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity or debt financings, strategic collaborations, or grants.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 Our product candidates are in clinical development and we may never have a product candidate approved for commercialization.
-If we obtain regulatory approval to market a product candidate, our future revenue will depend upon the size of any markets in which our product candidates may receive approval, and our ability to achieve sufficient market acceptance, pricing, reimbursement from third-party payors, and adequate market share for our product candidates in those markets.
+If we obtain regulatory approval to market a product candidate, our future revenue will depend upon the size of any markets in which our product candidates may receive approval, and our ability to achieve sufficient market acceptance, pricing, reimbursement, and adequate market share for our product candidates in those markets.
 However, even if we obtain adequate market share for our product candidates may ultimately receive regulatory approval are very small, and our expenses may be greater than expected, we may never become profitable despite obtaining such market share and acceptance of our products.